ftmoztl/car-parking-with-reinforcement-learning/README.md

-# car-parking-with-reinforcement-learning
-Q-learning application to find an optimal parking slot
+# Q-learning Application to Find an Optimal Parking Slot

 This study aims to solve the parking issues faced by drivers in cities by proposing a framework based on Reinforcement Learning (RL).

 Consider an individual who commutes to work and wants to find a parking spot close to their office/target place.
-They approach from the east and desire a spot as close as possible.
+They approach from the east and desire a spot as close as possible their target place.
 However, their visibility is limited, and they can only assess the availability of parking spots at their current location.
 They must decide whether to park in the current spot or continue searching for a closer one, weighing the benefits against the additional time and effort required.

 Existing solutions to this problem rely on technologies like smart cameras and sensors, but they are heavily dependent on the performance of applications and detection models.
-This project seeks to reduce these dependencies by adopting a game-like approach to parking, where uncertain results can be learned through reinforcement learning.
+This study seeks to reduce these dependencies by adopting a game-like approach to parking, where uncertain results can be learned through reinforcement learning.

 You can find this problem in this [Operation Research][book]* book, in the Probabilistic Dynamic Programming section.
 So, the problem is tried to solve by various methods and applications.
-You can find the problem definition placed in the book below.
 You can find the demo of probabilistic dynamic programming approach for this study in the [‘probabilistic-dp.ipynb’][prob] Jupyter Notebook.

 <img src='Visuals/Problem-Definition.png' width='500'>